dapr/quickstarts/9.hello-docker-compose/README.md

 - `redis`          // Redis

 ### Networking
-Each of these services will be deployed to the `hello-dapr` docker network and have it's own IP on that network.
+Each of these services is deployed to the `hello-dapr` docker network and have their own IP on that network.
 The `nodeapp-dapr` and `pythonapp-dapr` services are sharing a network namespace with their associated app service by using [`network_mode`](https://docs.docker.com/compose/compose-file/#network_mode).
-This means that the app and the sidecars will be able to communicate over their localhost interface.
+This means that the app and the sidecars are able to communicate over their localhost interface.

 > Ports still need to be bound on the host machine, therefore, we use alternative ports from the dapr defaults to avoid conflict.

 ### Volumes
-In order to get Dapr to load the redis statestore and messagebus components, we need to mount the `./components` directory to the default working directory.
+In order to get Dapr to load the redis statestore and pubsub components, you need to mount the `./components` directory to the default working directory.
 These component definitions have been modified to talk to redis using a DNS name `redis` rather than localhost.
-This will resolve on the docker network to the IP of the container running redis at runtime.
+This resolves on the docker network to the IP of the container running redis at runtime.

 ## Deploy the Docker Compose Definition
-To deploy the above `docker-compose.yml` you can run:
+To deploy the above `docker-compose.yml` run:
 ```
 make run
 ```